bionic-gpt/bionic-gpt/website/content/docs/running-locally/gpu-setup.md

 ![Alt text](../initial-screen.png "Start Screen")

+## No extra configuration needed

+The user interface is already loaded with the model.
+You can change the name of you wish as the GPU config loads `TheBloke/zephyr-7B-beta-AWQ` and in the user interface we call it `llama-2-7b` which is what it's called in our CPU setup.

+If you want to do a sanity check on the various components that make up Bionic GPT please take a look at our [Jupyter Notebook Setup](/docs/administration/jupyter-notebook/)

 ## Upgrading to a later version of BionicGPT

 When upgrading to the latest version of BionicGPT we recommend running